 At the Innovation in Education 2018 fair, I made a short presentation on the benefits of reading to children.
-Noticing that the participants in the audience where taking notes, I told then that they don’t need to, that I would publish at least the most important bits for their benefit.
+Noticing that the participants in the audience where taking notes, I told then that they don’t need to copy everything, that I would publish at least the most important bits for their benefit.
 My presentation was one of three different presentation on literacy.

 And, here they are.